MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 #### Limitations per premium capacity

-If you are running refreshes on premium
+What are the limits per capacity type?

 #### Execution slots

-what are executions slots? well that gets into details
+what are executions slots?

+How do I know how much execution slots I consume during my refresh?

 #### Strategy to lower execution slots consumption during refresh

-TEXT
+What can I do to lower my consumption of execution slots?

 ### Using your organization's Azure Data Lake Storage account for dataflow storage